 About Me

-By that time I was a Master in CS, graduated from AltSTU, and was getting a post-graduate education.
+By that time I was a Master in CS, graduated from AltSTU, and was pursuing a post-graduate education.
 My dissertation was devoted to researching local descriptors of image features in an aspect of computer vision’ tasks.
 It was later successfully defended in SibSUTIS, providing me with a degree of “Candidate of Engineering Sciences“, which is basically equivalent to Ph.D.

 Links: